vm6502q/PyQrackIsing/README.md

 solution_bit_string, cut_value, node_groups, energy = spin_glass_solver_streaming(G_func, nodes, G_func_args_tuple=args_tuple, quality=6, best_guess=None)
 # solution_bit_string, cut_value, node_groups = maxcut_tfim_streaming(G_func, nodes, G_func_args_tuple=args_tuple)
 ```

+## Environment Variables

+We expose an environment variable, "`PYQRACKISING_MAX_GPU_PROC_ELEM`", for when `is_alt_gpu_sampling=True`.
+The default value (when the variable is not set) is queried from the OpenCL device properties.
+You might see performance benefit from tuning this manually to several times your device's number of "compute units" (or tune it down to reduce private memory usage).

 ## About
 Transverse field Ising model (TFIM) is the basis of most claimed algorithmic "quantum advantage," circa 2025, with the notable exception of Shor's integer factoring algorithm.